twrecked/hass-aarlo/README.md

 # hass-aarlo

+### HACS TESTING

+**The master might currently break custom_components installation.**

+Sorry about that...
+I had to move some pieces about and I can't test HACS without using `master`.
+Please use tag v0.5.1 for now...

+**The master might currently break custom_components installation.**

 ### Asynchronous Arlo Component for Home Assistant.

 The component operates in a similar way to the [Arlo](https://arlo.netgear.com/#/cameras) web site - it opens a single event stream to the Arlo backend and monitors events and state changes for all base stations, cameras and doorbells in a system.
 Currently it only lets you set base station modes.